Lewis Milestone: Move to 20th Century Fox

 After completing Halls of Montezuma, 20th Century Fox, the studio sent Milestone to Australia to use funds limited to reinvestment in that country.
-Based on this consideration, Milestone filmed Kangaroo (1952), which film critic Bosley Crowther termed an "antipodal Western".
-According to film critic Joseph Millichap (1981), Milestone struggled with the studio was over "the utterly ridiculous script, a collection of Western clichés transposed from the American plains to the Australian outback".
-Milestone attempted to evade the poor literary vehicle by concentrating on "the landscape, flora and fauna" of the Australian outback at the expense of dialogue.
+Based on this consideration, Milestone filmed Kangaroo, which film critic Bosley Crowther termed an "antipodal Western".
+According to film critic Joseph Millichap (1981), Milestone struggled with the studio over "the utterly ridiculous script, a collection of Western clichés transposed from the American plains to the Australian outback".
+Milestone attempted to evade the poor literary vehicle by concentrating on "the landscape, flora, and fauna" of the Australian outback at the expense of dialogue.
 The Technicolor cinematography by Charles G. Clarke achieved a documentary-like quality, incorporating Milestone's hallmark panning and tracking methods.
 It has been argued that Milestone's changes to the script hurt the film.

-For the last of his three pictures at 20th Century Fox, Milestone delivered Les Misérables (1952), a 104-minute version of Victor Hugo's eponymous romance novel (1862).
-Fox producers provided the project with their contracted actors including Michael Rennie, Debra Paget, Robert Newton and Sylvia Sidney, and lavish production support.
+For the last of his three pictures at 20th Century Fox, Milestone delivered Les Misérables, a 104-minute version of Victor Hugo's eponymous romance novel.
+Fox producers provided the project with their contracted actors, including Michael Rennie, Debra Paget, Robert Newton, and Sylvia Sidney, and lavish production support.
 According to Canham (1974), the script by Richard Murphy "telescopes all the novel's famous set-pieces into this cliché-ridden" abbreviated adaptation.
-In a 1968 interview with film historians Charles Higham and Joel Greenberg, Milestone said of his approach during the filming of Les Miserables, "Oh, for Chrissake, it was just a job; I'll do it and get it over with".
+In a 1968 interview with film historians Charles Higham and Joel Greenberg, Milestone said of his approach during the filming of Les Misérables, "Oh, for Chrissake, it was just a job; I'll do it and get it over with".
 According to Millichap (1981), "that he did little with [Hugo's] literary classic ... seems to indicate the waning of Milestone's creative energies".

 Late career, 1952–1962

 Milestone's final years as a filmmaker correspond to the decline of the Hollywood movie empire; his final eight films reflect these historic developments.
-By 1962, shortly before the release of his last Hollywood film Mutiny on the Bounty, Films and Filming (December 1962) wrote: "In common with so many of the Old Guard directors, Lewis Milestone's reputation has somewhat tarnished over the last decade.
+By 1962, shortly before the release of his last Hollywood film, Mutiny on the Bounty, Films and Filming (December 1962) wrote: "In common with so many of the Old Guard directors, Lewis Milestone's reputation has somewhat tarnished over the last decade.
 His films no longer have that stamp of individuality which distinguished his early work."

 During the last stage of his career, Milestone's films are, according to Joseph Millichap (1981), "less a reprise of the director's earlier achievements than several desperate efforts to keep working.
 Even more markedly than in his earlier career, Milestone moved frenetically between pictures which varied widely in setting, style and accomplishment."